Transylvanian Vlad the Impaler, also called Vlad III Dracula, was the bloodthirsty ruler of Wallachia. He killed at least 80000 people.

 The Scene Set for the Wars of the Roses

-Richard’s allies tried to protect him from his uncles John, Edmund and Thomas’ influences.
+Richard’s allies tried to protect him from his uncles John, Edmund, and Thomas’ influences.
 They were not permitted official roles on Richard’s councils during his early reign but they aired their views in his company which angered parliament.

-It was at this point in history that the foundations were laid for the Wars of the Roses between John of Gaunt, Duke of Lancaster and Edmund of Langley, Duke of York as they and their descendants jostled to rule England.
+It was at this point in history that the foundations were laid for the Wars of the Roses between John of Gaunt, Duke of Lancaster, and Edmund of Langley, Duke of York as they and their descendants jostled to rule England.

 The Peasants Revolt of 1381

 May 1381 brought the Peasant’s Revolt led by Wat Tyler in defiance of a recently introduced poll tax of one shilling for everyone aged 15 years and older.
 During the revolt two of Richard’s principal advisors were slain, Flemish traders were slaughtered and John of Gaunt’s palace was destroyed.
-Richard II faced the rebels in person at Mile End, just outside London and he acceded to their demands to abolish the tax and outlaw forced labour and serfdom.
+Richard II faced the rebels in person at Mile End, just outside London and he acceded to their demands to abolish the tax and outlaw forced labor and serfdom.